Schwartzkers/cvs-scm/README.md

 ### Staged Changes

-Changes in source control items that are required to be in a commit must be staged.
+Changes to be included in a commit must be staged.
 However, unlike git, additonal changes made to a staged item will not display under `Changes`.
 Think of `Staged Changes` as a collection of changed source control items that are selected for the next commit.
 ### Conflicts

  To check for remote changes use the `Refresh Repository` icon.
 Remote changes detected by the extension are displayed here.
 User intervention may be required to solve merge conflicts.